 However, not every Fitbit device is pool-worthy, and some models are better kept on dry land.
-So in this guide we're going to run you through each of the company's waterproof watches so you can choose the right one for you.
+So in this guide, we're going to run you through each of the company's waterproof watches so you can choose the right one for you.

-Now we may use the term 'waterproof', but it's worth noting that doesn't mean these trackers can go anywhere wet and do anything when submerged.
+We may use the term 'waterproof', but it's worth noting that doesn't mean these trackers can go anywhere wet and do anything when submerged.
 Each of these trackers has limits, so we've included the exact details with each entry.
 If you want something that can handle deeper water, check out our guide to the best swimming watches.

 Which Fitbits are water resistant?